22Neves/devsite-docs/guides/checkout-pro/mobile-integration/react-native-expo-go.en.md

+# Integrate with React Native Expo Go

+During the development of mobile applications with React Native, it is necessary to display web content within an application.
+To achieve this, there are several options, among which the use of Custom Tabs (for Android) and Safari View Controller (for iOS) stand out.
+These technologies allow you to open web pages in a native browser integrated into the application, providing a more fluid and consistent browsing experience for users.

- WARNING
+> WARNING
 >
 > Important
 >
 > Before you start integrating Checkout Pro for Mobile, you must have a payment preference created in your backend.
 If you haven't already done so, go to [Create and configure a payment preference](/developers/en/docs/checkout-pro/create-payment-preference).

-# Integrate with React Native Expo Go

-During the development of mobile applications with React Native, it is necessary to display web content within an application.
-To achieve this, there are several options, among which the use of Custom Tabs (for Android) and Safari View Controller (for iOS) stand out.
-These technologies allow you to open web pages in a native browser integrated into the application, providing a more fluid and consistent browsing experience for users.

 Next, select the operating system for which you want to integrate, and follow the indicated step-by-step instructions.